 Carnitine and carnosine are both composed of amino acids, but from different ones.
 Carnitine is synthesized from lysine and methionine, while carnosine is made from alanine and histidine.
 The best sources for carnitine and carnosine are meat, dairy, poultry and fish, but they're also available as supplements.

 Carnitine burns fat by transporting fatty acids into the mitochondria inside cells, where the fats are converted into energy.
 It also transports toxic wastes out of the mitochondria.
 Large concentrations of carnitine are found in skeletal and cardiac muscle.
-Carnitine may help lower the pain associated with diabetic neuropathy and reduce the symptoms of an overactive thyroid.
+Carnitine may help lower the pain associated with diabetes-related neuropathy and reduce the symptoms of an overactive thyroid.

 Carnosine functions as an antioxidant in the brain, nervous system and skeletal muscle.
 While they don't know the exact way it works, it's also a chelating agent that removes excess amounts of zinc and copper from the body.
 Studies suggest is helps cataracts and improves wound healing.